linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **Summary**

 This solution uses **PlanetScale** with SSL for secure database connections and employs email verification as the authentication mechanism for SSH login.
-The email is pre-defined and automatically used for the verification process.
-The **SSH configuration** with `ForceCommand` ensures the user must verify their email before gaining access to the server.
+The **SSH configuration** with `ForceCommand` ensures that the user must verify their email before gaining access to the server.

 .